cordellbonnieux/Draw-And-Conquer/README.md

 ---

-### 2. GAME state

-#### Description
+#### Game Board

-- Upon transition to this state, create a playerCount by playerCount grid on client.
+Upon transition to the game, an n x n board is created on the client, with the corresponding data structure on the server.
+The variable n is determined by the server on startup, and represents the number of players in a game session; i.e. when there are n players in the queue, a new game is created which generates an n x n board clientside.

-- The server creates a data structure representing the grid, each cell contains a CellState: OPEN, USED (by player), CLOSED (by player).
+- The server creates a data structure representing the grid, each cell contains a CellState: OPEN, USED (by player), CLOSED (by player)
-- Each client may only start to draw on an OPEN cell.
+- Each client may only start to draw on an OPEN cell
-- When a user draws on a cell, the coords and user name are sent to the server and the cell changes to USED state, keeping track of the player.
+- When a user draws on a cell, the coords and user name are sent to the server and the cell changes to USED state, keeping track of the player
-- If a user lets go of drawing, a transmission to the server is sent, if the cell is over 50% covered its state is changed to CLOSED, else it is OPEN again.
+- If a user lets go of drawing, a transmission to the server is sent, if the cell is over 50% covered its state is changed to CLOSED, else it is OPEN again
-- Each action by any user will trigger a retransmission of the current state of the game board to all players.
+- Each action by any user will trigger a retransmission of the current state of the game board to all players

-#### Winning Conditions
+##### Winning Conditions (WIP)
 - **Primary Win Condition**: First player to occupy >= `floor(64/n) + 1` cells wins immediately, where `n` is the number of players
   - 2 players: 33 cells needed to win
   - 3 players: 22 cells needed to win